Zrenjanin: Habsburg and Austrian period (1718–1914)

-As a crown province, Banat belonged directly to the Vienna court.
+As a crown land, the Banat of Temeschwar belonged directly to the Vienna court.
 The first governor, appointed by the Emperor, was Count Claudius Mercy.
 By the imperial edict on 12 September 1718, Banat was divided into 13 districts, with the main administration in Timișoara at its head.
 The District of Banat included a few settlements: Idjoš, Arač, Bečej, Itebej, Elemir, Ečka and Aradac.
 The first chief of this district was Titus Vespanius Slucki.
-After the Turkish forces and Turks families had withdrawn, the land was left devastated without labour, which could till the soil and paid taxes.
+After the Turkish forces and families had withdrawn, the land was left devastated without labour, which could till the soil and paid taxes.
 That's why the Austrian court tried to settle Banat as soon as possible.

 The colonization lasted from 1718–24, when the town was settled mostly by Germans, but the Serbs never stopped arriving.
 The military frontier in Potisje was displaced.
 In the following years Italians, Frenchmen, Romanians arrived and then the Catalans from Barcelona, who escaped the repression after the War of the Spanish Succession and settled in a place which is now the suburb of Dolja within Zrenjanin.
 The town was called New Barcelona.
 But the life was difficult in this marsh area with many contagious diseases, so many died and others left.